World ORT: Overview

 World ORT is a federation of autonomous ORT national organisations.
 In 2005 ORT's global budget exceeded US$250 million annually.
 As of 2016, its annual budget was US$62.7 million.
 ORT's current operations are in Israel, the former Soviet Union (including the Baltic States), Europe, Latin America, and South Africa.
-ORT also runs International Cooperation programs and supports non-sectarian economic and social development in underdeveloped parts of the world, with vocational training and the provision of technical assistance.
+ORT also runs International Cooperation programs.

 In 2003 Israel was the area of ORT's largest operation, with 90,000 students educated or trained at ORT's 159 schools, colleges and institutions, educating 25% of Israel’s hi-tech workforce.
-However in 2006 ORT Israel withdrew from World ORT.
+However, in 2006 ORT Israel withdrew from World ORT.
 World ORT continues to work in Israel under the name of Kadima Mada-Educating for Life, working with the Israeli Ministry of Education, other Israeli ministries, regional councils and hospitals providing increased resources and improved facilities and schools equipment.
 World ORT raises funds through its membership organisations in different countries and through the Jewish Federations of North America (JFNA).